Why Norse mythology?

 What are you working on next?

-I’m currently writing my third novel – a brand new YA story with supernatural elements.
+I’m currently writing my fourth novel – a brand new YA story with supernatural elements.